Thomas-Adams/jpatest/ReadMe.md

 It's recommended you check the PGP/MD5/SHA1 of the file you downloaded.
 Then un-tar/un-zip to a directory of your choice to which you have read/write permissions.

 ##### 4. MariaDB or MySQL
 Ensure that you have a `root` user and the password is blank.
-If the user and/or password is something other than blank then you will need to change the password in [`persistence.xml`](simple/src/main/resources/META-INF/persistence.xml)
+If the user and/or password is something other than blank then you will need to change the credentials in [`dataSource` bean of blueprint.xml](simple-datasource/src/main/resources/OSGI-INF/blueprint/blueprint.xml)

 In your database server create a database called `test`.
 You do not need to apply any schema to this database.